nativelibs4java/Scalaxy/Privacy/README.md

 While this is great practice, it can quickly lead to lots of `private[this]` boilerplate, which this compiler plugin aims to remove the need for.
 The bet here is that with Scalaxy/Privacy:
 * You'll pay more attention to what needs to be `@public`, because you'll need to make that explicit: your code will be better encapsulated throughout.
-* You'll type less `@public` annotations than you would've typed `private` or `private[this]` modifiers
+* You'll type less `@public` annotations than you would've typed `private` or `private[this]` modifiers, which means less code to write and read.
-* You'll be able to migrate your code away from Scalaxy/Privacy when you're bored of it / whenever I die and henceworth fail to update the plugin on time for the subsequent Scala version.
+* You'll be able to migrate your code away from Scalaxy/Privacy when you're bored of it / whenever I die or fail to update the plugin on time for the subsequent Scala version, using Scalaxy/Privacy's migration diff generator.
-  (TODO write a migration diff generator)

 Also, with the extra warnings about missing type annotations for public members with non-trivial bodies:
 * You'll make your code more readable,